s-conner/akm-rmst/README.md

 akm_RMST.R
 ```
-This function will produce IPW-adjusted RMSTs, differences and ratios in RMSTs for pair-wise comparisons, and adjusted Kaplan-Meier survival curves.
+This function will produce IPW-adjusted RMSTs, differences and ratios in RMSTs for pairwise
+comparisons, and adjusted Kaplan-Meier survival curves.
 The function requires the following arguments:

 Time: time to event
 Status: 0 if censored, 1 if event